Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Multiscale space construction

 \section{Multiscale space construction}

 In this section, we first briefly describe the construction of multiscale spaces based on CEM-GMsFEM \cite{reference9,reference14,reference15}.
-We then present the construction of the spaces $V_{H,1}$ and $V_{H,2}$ based on nonlocal multicontinuum (NLMC) method \cite{reference11,reference33}.
+We then present the construction of the spaces $V_{H,1}$ and $V_{H,2}$ based on the non-local multi-continuum (NLMC) method \cite{reference11,reference33}.